Cardano (blockchain platform): Technical design

 Within the Cardano platform, Ada exists on the settlement layer.
-This layer is similar to Bitcoin and keeps track of transactions.
+This layer keeps track of transactions.
 The second layer is the computation layer and is designed to be similar to Ethereum, enabling smart contracts and applications to run on the platform.
+Like other cryptocurrencies, Ada (ADA) can be stored on a digital wallet.
+Cardano's native digital wallet is named "Daedalus".
+The Daedalus wallet downloads a full copy of the entire transaction history of the Cardano blockchain.
+Wallet users face the risk of losing access to funds if the wallet's seed phrase is lost or stolen.

-The cryptocurrency Ada (ADA) can be stored on Cardano's native digital wallet named "Daedalus".
-The wallet downloads a full copy of the entire Cardano blockchain transaction history.
-Users face the risk of losing access to funds if the wallet's seed phrase is lost or stolen.
-The review in Investopedia highlighted the wallet's security and noted the lack of: mobile support, support for other tokens, and "onramp" to purchase assets with money.
+Development phases of Cardano, or "eras", are named after notable figures in poetry and computer science: Byron, Shelley, Goguen, Basho, and Voltaire.
+The first three stages implemented a basic blockchain, and then implemented decentralisation and smart contracts.
+The Basho era focuses on scaling the blockchain.
+Voltaire, the final era, adds voting and treasury management functionality to the blockchain.

-Development phases of Cardano, or "eras", are named after notable figures in poetry and computer science: Byron, Shelley, Goguen, Basho and Voltaire.
-The current era Basho focuses on scaling the blockchain.
-Voltaire, is intended to be the final era, and which is planned to add voting and treasury management functionality to the blockchain through previously introduced smart contract functionality.
-Once Voltaire is complete IOHK has said it plans to release the development of the network entirely to the community.
+Once part of Cardano's Voltaire phase, CIP-1694 was implemented through the Chang upgrade and subsequent Plomin hard fork in 2024 establishing "on-chain" governance.
+This transition enabled ADA token holders to create, vote on and implement proposals through a decentralized decision-making process, marking IOHK's successful transfer of network development control to the community.

-As with other proof-of-stake cryptocurrencies, Cardano offers "staking", which allows token holders to set-aside (delegate) tokens to potentially "validate" transactions on the same blockchain (see Figure 1).
+As with other proof-of-stake cryptocurrencies, Cardano offers "staking", which allows token holders to set-aside (delegate) tokens to potentially "validate" transactions on the same blockchain (Figure 1).
 The quantity of tokens staked corresponds with the likelihood of being chosen to validate a transaction, and thus be rewarded by the algorithm with more of the same token.
-Cardano's Daedalus wallet allows for staking.
-For Cardano, users participate in "staking pools" with other token-holders.
+Through various wallet implementations, users can participate in “staking pools” with other token holders.
+These staked tokens have a dual purpose, both securing the network through validation and enabling participation in the governance system.